 So how does the medium in the filters get “used-up” or exhausted after a certain amount of time?
 One of the main facets of how these filters clean water is through adsorption – impurities adhering to the carbon filtration medium.
-The ceramic filters have a loose carbon medium inside the outer ceramic shell; the Black Berkey purifiers are composed of a proprietary medium containing carbon.
+The ceramic filters have a loose carbon medium inside the outer ceramic shell; the Black Berkey Elements are composed of a proprietary medium containing carbon.
 Adsorption is different than absorption, which is where one substance soaks into another substance.
 The adsorption qualities of the filter become exhausted after a certain amount of usage when the adsorbent matter (the carbon) becomes covered in the film of the molecules that it has drawn out of the water to stick to itself.
 This means that even if some water is still able to pass through the micro-pores (another facet of the filtration method), some impurities could be getting through due to the adsorption qualities failing over time.

 As you can see, at the end of the lifespan of a filter, it still might be filtering out some toxins, but it very likely isn’t filtering out the quantity that it was in the beginning.
-At that point, the integrity of the purifying or filtering capabilities is compromised and not reliable anymore.
+At that point, the integrity of the filtering capabilities is compromised and not reliable anymore.

 I hope this information has been useful to you!
 Let me know your questions and comments down below; I’d love to hear what you’re thinking.